Alex Bregman Player Props: Astros vs. White Sox

-After going 0-for-4 in his last game, Alex Bregman and the Houston Astros face the Chicago White Sox (who will hand the ball to Lance Lynn) at 8:10 PM ET on Friday.
+The Houston Astros and Alex Bregman, who went 0-for-3 last time out, take on Lucas Giolito and the Chicago White Sox at Minute Maid Park, Saturday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the White Sox.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Alex Bregman Game Info & Props vs. the White Sox